 Developing the next generation of innovators

 At TELUS Digital, we are looking at the next generation of innovators, developers, and engineers.
 We recently launched our Junior Developer Program, which provides junior developers the opportunity to join our team and be equipped with all the tools and training they need to succeed and reach their potential.
 Our goal is to grow and increase the diversity of skills at TELUS while providing a structured program (broken down into front end and back end areas of focus) to allow team members to grow long term careers at TELUS.
 Our instructors are all current TELUS Digital team members who take time out of their daily work schedule to help grow, nurture, and mentor these junior team members.
 We have also partnered with JUNO, General Assembly, and LightHouse Labs to provide us with the top talent as we continue to grow our teams and drive the digitization of TELUS.

 As TELUS continues to strive towards fostering growth and innovation, we want to support local tech organizations who have the same passion for driving digital literacy within our communities.
 Canada Learning Code offers some great courses for young enthusiasts.
-You can learn how to get involved
+You can learn how to get involved here.

 There's still time to sign up for Canada Learning Code Week!
 Stay safe, both offline and online and we wish you a very bright, computer science-filled future!